SodaWithoutSparkles/revanced-troubleshooting-guide/01-trouble-shooting.md

 ### 2.9.
 Non-root install not possible?

 Select `GmsCore support` patch in the patches selection screen.
-If you cannot find it, use the search function and search for "microg".
+If you cannot find it, use the search function and search for "GmsCore".
 If you still cannot find it, you are using a non-supported YT version.

 ### 2.10.
 Cannot find patch \<insert patch name here\>?